James Bay: Canoeing

 Two less-travelled rivers are the Groundhog River and the Harricana.
 The Groundhog is less travelled in modern times due to a series of seven dams that are about a day or two up-river from the Moose.
 Canoeists can contact the dam company and arrange to be portaged around the dams on company trucks, but they must make arrangements specific to the hour, and they cannot be late.
 The Groundhog flows into the Mattagami.
 The Mattagami then flows into the Moose; it is at the meeting of the Missinaibi and Mattagami rivers that the Moose river begins, marked by an island known as Portage Island.
 This point is about two or three days travel by canoe to Moosonee.
 Though the Missinaibi and the Groundhog are both fairly high in the summer, the Moose is often quite low.
 Depending on the tides, groups have had to walk long stretches of the river.
 Rapids on the Groundhog tend to be bigger and more technical than those on the Missinaibi, but the campsites are few and poor, because the volume of travel is so much less.

-The Harricana River is wild, powerful, dangerous river that flows into James Bay 40 mi east of Moosonee after two infamous sections of river known as 1-mile and 7-mile island.
+The Harricana River is a dangerous river that flows into James Bay 40 mi east of Moosonee after two infamous sections of river known as 1-mile and 7-mile island.
 Consistent whitewater and waterfalls make these sections of river extremely dangerous.
-Anyone wishing to take this route must allow about two days to cross the bay, an extremely dangerous proposition if the tides and the weather are unfavourable.
+Anyone wishing to take this route must allow about two days to cross the bay, a dangerous proposition if the tides and the weather are unfavourable.

 The most common access point for paddlers to this area is Moosonee, at the southern end of James Bay.
 A campsite at Tidewater Provincial Park provides large campgrounds with firepits and outhouses on an island across the river from the town.
 Water taxis will ferry people back and forth for about C$20 each.
 Many of these rivers finish near Moosonee, and paddlers can take the Polar Bear Express train south to Cochrane at the end of a trip.
 This train regularly features a 'canoe car' enabling paddlers to travel with their canoes.

 Waskaganish, Quebec, is a town farther to the north and east on James Bay.
 It is accessible via the James Bay Road, and is the most common end point for trips on the Broadback, Pontax, and Rupert rivers (the town itself is situated at the mouth of the Rupert).